chen678/minix/README.md

 ## Tuning
-In [x86_hdimage.sh](releasetools/x86_hdimage.sh), the variable `$JOBS` is set to `16`, indicating the maximum number of parallel task is 16.
+In [x86_hdimage.sh](releasetools/x86_hdimage.sh), the variable `$JOBS` is set to `1`, indicating the maximum number of parallel task is 1, this is for the first time you run this script.
 You can change this value to further speed-up building process.
 Normally, it shoule be the number of your logical processors.

+## Copy file to target vm
+In `<REPO_ROOT>/../obj.i386/destdir.i386/home`, all files (not folders) will be copied to target's system's `/root`

 ## Notes
 Since the toolchian contains `gcc-4`, which are compiled based on outdated C98.
 Using newer version of gcc to build `gcc-4` would have